kanopi/lighthouse-circleci/README.md

 ## Examples

 The `config.yml` in the `.circleci` folder is a good example.
-We have folder of platform specific setups as well that we will be adding to over time.
+We have folder of platform specific setups as well that we will be adding too over time.

 * [Pantheon composer builds](examples/pantheon/drupal-composer/README.md)